 * Dates are subject to change.

-In case of pre-nomination you will receive a message from the University of Twente after the first Tuesday in November, April or August, depending on the deadline that applies to your course.
+In case of pre-nomination, you will receive a message from The University of Twente after the first Tuesday in November, April or August, depending on the deadline that applies to your course.
 See table.
 Please note this is a pre-nomination.
-It does not mean you acquired an MENA-MSP scholarship yet!
+It does not mean you acquired a MENA-MSP scholarship yet!

-You will be informed by the University of Twente on having received the offer of an MENA-MSP scholarship.
+You will be informed by The University of Twente on having received the offer of a MENA-MSP scholarship.

-When you have been selected for an MENA-MSP scholarship you will receive an MENA-MSP contract for you to sign and return to the University of Twente as soon as possible.
+When you have been selected for a MENA-MSP scholarship you will receive a MENA-MSP contract for you to sign and return to The University of Twente as soon as possible.
 You will also receive the MENA-MSP rules and regulations simultaneously.